+Please be aware that this course is presented in a compressed, fast-paced 8-week format.
 This class will be challenging, but you are not alone!
 I am here to help you be successful.
 Please talk with me if you are struggling or need assistance.
 TC also has a wealth of resources available to students, from tutoring to computer labs to counseling.
 Asking for help is not a sign of weakness.
 Please take advantage of these resources.

-Textbook: No textbooks are required for this class.
-Instead, we use free academic resources that are available online.
+Textbook: There is not a textbook for this class.
+Instead, we will be using free academic resources that are available online.